183.411 STEAM FARM TRACTION ENGINES; SHOW BOILERS AND ENGINES.

 (b), before being certified for use in Minnesota.

 (b) Standards for inspection of show boilers shall be those established by the National Board

-Inspection Code ANSI/NB23 and by the rules adopted by the department and as follows:
+Inspection Code ANSI/NB23 and by the rules adopted by the Department of Labor and Industry,

 (1) the boiler shall be subjected to the appropriate method of nondestructive examination, at